publicocean0/bindep/README.md

  - source file: it is a text file where you can put inside particolar tags for preprocessing.
  - attachment: it is a file present in a bower component can be associated to the source code.
 Every bower component can contains a main attachment for each file type.
 Attachments can be associated to the source in 2 different way:
        - inline: attachment is injected in the source with a configurable way
        - linked: attachment is saved in a target dir and a link is injected in source code in a configurable way.
+       You can specify other 2 sub way :
-       - aggregated: all attachmnts in the same tag-block are collected and injected.
+       - aggregated: all attachmnts are processed after the aggregation
-       - separated:  all ttachments in the same ta-block are collected and saved in a separated file and linked.
+       - separated:  all attachments are procesed one-b-one.
+ - minimizer:a attachment can be minified/uglified.
  - resource: is a text or a binary file present in a bower component but has no direct reference in the source.
  - dependency: a bower component can use many bower component as dependencies.
  - module: a bower component can contains many modules.
 For each module you can add attachments,resources,dependencies.You can also define what modules require this module.